-- a.
+- 4. Test the setup: - a.
 Log out of AM, and clear any cookies. - b.
-Go to http://ig.example.com:8080/discovery . - c.
+Go to http://ig.example.com:8080/discovery[]. - c.
 Enter the following email address: demo@example.com.
 The AM login page is displayed. - d.
 Log in as user demo, password Ch4ng31t, and then allow the application to access user information.
 The sample application returns the user's page.